 - Poor quality built

 - Improper Power or Ground

-Another symptom of bad or improper grounding is the irregular occurrence of the amp turning on and off.
+Another bad or improper grounding symptom is the amp turning on and off irregularly.
 A loosely connected ground cable that erratically connects can cause the amp to turn off and on constantly.

 Irregular turning off/on of an amp may be caused due:

 - Amp starvation

 - Damaged or improper internal components

 Apart from irregular turning on and off for the amplifier, you might also encounter a situation where it won’t turn on at all.
 It might be because the amplifier’s circuit powering is completed with the grounding connection.